Find out what some of our graduates are doing today in pursuing their successful careers.

 For many students, a common concern is whether or not they will be able to work while they complete their training.
 At UTI, this is possible!
 Students in search of part-time work can benefit from UTI’s connections with local employers.
 At each campus, local employment specialists are available to assist students with finding a job that can help cover living expenses without interfering with their studies.

 UTI continues to support students after graduation.
-We have a team of specialists who work with distributors, national dealerships and employers of all kinds across the country to connect new graduates with potential jobs.
+We have a team of specialists that works with distributors, national dealerships and employers of all kinds across the country to connect new graduates with potential jobs.

 1) UTI is an educational institution and cannot guarantee employment or salary.